openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 - "subject_syntax_types_supported" is "urn:ietf:params:oauth:jwk-thumbprint"
 - "id_token_types_supported" is "subject_signed"

-RP MUST use custom URI scheme `openid://idtoken` as the `authorization_endpoint` to construct the request.
+RP MUST use a custom URI scheme with a certain path `openid://idtoken` as the `authorization_endpoint` to construct the request.

-Note that the request using custom URI scheme `openid://idtoken` will open only Self-Issued OPs as native apps and does not support Self-Issued OPs as Web applications.
+Note that the request using `openid://idtoken` will open only Self-Issued OPs as native apps and does not support Self-Issued OPs as Web applications.
 For other types of Self-Issued OP deployments, the usage of the Universal Links, or App Links is recommended as explained in (#choice-of-authoriation-endpoint).

 ## Supporting Multiple Self-Issued OPs